Learn how to make a stunning spring hydrangea wreath. Use silk flowers and simple supplies to bring color to your decor.

 I don’t know about you, but hydrangeas just make me think of spring!
 Those gorgeous big pink and blue bunches of blooms really brighten up a yard after a long gray winter.
-And even if you don’t have the real thing, it is easy to freshen up your front door with an easy spring hydrangea wreath!
+You don’t need the real thing to create a refreshing look.
+It is easy to freshen up your front door with a spring hydrangea wreath!

-When we lived in Michigan (for 10 too cold years), one of the best parts of spring was the blast of color from all the new flowers.
+We lived in Michigan (for 10 too-cold years).
+And one of the best parts of spring was the blast of color from all the new flowers.
 Daffodils, tulips, lilacs, hyacinths, crocus.
 Ahhh, I love them all!
 Alas, those don’t grow here in Florida.
-But, we can enjoy the look with silk flowers!
+But we can enjoy the look with silk flowers!

-So I’d like to share my easy spring wreath with you, because no matter what spring looks like in your neck of the woods, you can still have a colorful wreath full of spring flowers!
+I’d like to share my easy spring wreath with you.
+Spring can look different in each area.
+However, you can still have a colorful wreath full of spring flowers!

 First are the supplies for your spring hydrangea wreath.